python-can-define-radio/python-course/classroom_activities/ex_guizero.md

 ```

-<details><summary>For a more advanced example you can expand here and look at the following code which creates an IP Subnet Calculator app.</summary>
+<details><summary>For a more advanced example you can expand here and look at the following code which uses guizero and the IP address module to create an IP Subnet Calculator app.</summary>

 ```python3